GeeWee/BetterHostedServices/README.md

 ```
 We can do better.

-## CriticalBackgroundService
-With `BetterHostedServices` you can inherit from `CriticalBackgroundService` instead of the regular `BackgroundService`.
+Using `BetterHostedServices` you can inherit from `CriticalBackgroundService` instead of the regular `BackgroundService`.

 If an uncaught error happens in a `CriticalBackgroundService` it will be logged, and it will crash the application.